pablodecm/phd_thesis/src/105_chapter_5.md

 using data from proton-proton collisions at a centre-of-mass energy of 13 TeV collected in 2016 by the CMS detector at the LHC, corresponding to a total integrated luminosity of $35.9\ \textrm{fb}^{-1}$.
-The most probably decay channel for the Higgs boson pairs, where each Higgs boson leads to a $\textrm{b}\bar{\textrm{b}}$, is considered.
+The most probable decay channel for the Higgs boson pairs, where each Higgs boson leads to a $\textrm{b}\bar{\textrm{b}}$, is considered.
 While the aforementioned final state is the most frequent by a considerable margin, a large background of similar events is expected from